iscilyas/tolino_b300_twrp/README.md

 There should be a bunch of numbers (the serial number) and the name of the device in the output.

 ### Download TWRP
+1. Depending on your device, download one of:
+       `twrp-vision6.img`
+       `twrp-shine4.img`
+       `twrp-epos3.img`
-1. Download `twrp-vision6.img`, `twrp-shine4.img` or `twrp-epos3.img` from the "releases" link on this page.
+   from the "releases" link on this page.

-2. Rename downloaded file to `twrp.img`
+3. Rename downloaded file to `twrp.img`

 ### Enter Fastboot Mode on Device